 - Review the differences between pointing and forwarding to ensure that you’re choosing the right option.

-- To forward a domain or subdomain you registered with a third party, follow your provider’s documentation.
+- This guide covers forwarding Squarespace Domains.
+To forward a domain or subdomain you registered with a third party, follow your provider’s documentation.

 - To direct a subdomain to the primary domain on the same site, rather than a specific page, visit Creating a subdomain for your Squarespace Domain.